codingwithsasquatch/serverless_ninjas_workshop/5-Logic_App_Overview/Logic_App_Demo/LogicAppDemoSetup.md

 1. Save the deployment.json file to a local folder directory.

-## Use template to create Logic App
+## Use template to create Storage, Cosmos DB, and Azure Function

 1. Browse to the azure portal [https://portal.azure.com](https://portal.azure.com)